Jenny from the Block: Background and release

 This Is Me...
-Then was released in November 2002.
-However, "Jenny from the Block" featuring rappers Jadakiss and Styles P of The LOX was leaked by a pop station in Hartford, Connecticut, and later distributed to other stations owned by Infinity Broadcasting.
-In response, Lopez and Epic Records pushed forward the album's release date to September 26, the same day "Jenny from the Block" was officially sent to US radio.
-Unlike her previous studio albums: On the 6 (1999) and J.Lo (2001), Lopez had a more "hands-on" role on This Is Me...
+Then was scheduled to be released in November 2002.
+However, "Jenny from the Block" featuring rappers Jadakiss and Styles P of the LOX was leaked by a pop station in Hartford, Connecticut, and later distributed to other stations owned by Infinity Broadcasting.
+In response, Jennifer Lopez and Epic Records pushed forward the single's release date to September 26, the same day "Jenny from the Block" was officially sent to US radio.
+In comparison to her previous albums, On the 6 (1999) and J.Lo (2001), Lopez had a more "hands-on" role with This Is Me...
 Then.
 The album also had more of an adult-R&B sound.
 Musically, majority of the songs on This Is Me...
-Then were lyrically "dedicated" to her relationship with then-fiancé, actor Ben Affleck.
+Then were inspired by her relationship with then-fiancé, actor Ben Affleck.
 The Age newspaper said the album was a "declaration" of love for Affleck.
 During an interview, Lopez said "I wrote a lot of songs inspired, in a way, by what I was going through at the time that this album was being made, and he [Affleck] was definitely a big part of that."
 Several critics highlighted that the album showed how "smitten" she was, and that the content was borderline "annoying".

 During the production of the album, Affleck and Lopez were a prominent super couple in the media, and were dubbed "Bennifer".
 Lopez stated "We try to make the best of it[sic] I'm not saying there's not times that we wish [we] could just be going to the movies and come out and there's not a crowd there waiting.
 You just want to spend your Sunday afternoon not working, but at the same time we both love what we do.
 If that's something that's part of it, then that's fine.
 We feel the love and we're very happy about it."
 The overexposure from the media and public interest in their relationship resulted in less admiration for their work and negatively affected their careers, in particular affecting the video for "Jenny from the Block".